Delilovic/n8n-nodes-robotframework/README.md

   - Add default Robot Framework structure to node
   - Refactoring
 - **0.0.6**
   - Updated the README file with the latest changes.
   - Applied those changes to the npm website.
+- **0.0.7**
+  - Updated the README file with the latest changes.
+  - Applied those changes to the npm website.